2018-19 Best Hospitals Specialty Rankings

-RTI International, a large North Carolina-based research and consulting firm that created the Best Children’s Hospitals methodology in 2006 (and is the U.S. News contractor for the Best Hospitals rankings), works every year with experts organized into specialized working groups to revisit and update the methodology.
+RTI International, a large North Carolina-based research and consulting firm that created the Best Children’s Hospitals methodology in 2006 (and is the U.S. News contractor for the Best Hospitals rankings), works every year with experts organized into specialized task forces, called working groups, to revisit and update the methodology.
 U.S. News editors review proposed changes and must approve them before they take effect.

 Why does U.S. News ask hospitals for data instead of using existing data sources?